 Robot sellers see the coronavirus as a chance to broadcast their bots’ abilities

-Some robots are lending a helping hand in the battle against the coronavirus, facilitating conversation between infected patients and hospital staff and delivering necessities, including medication.
+Some robots are funding a helping hand in the battle against the coronavirus, facilitating conversation between infected patients and hospital staff and delivering necessities, including medication.
 But at least one robot vendor has used the outbreak to push the abilities of its “service robot,” an automaton that can be programmed to answer questions, quiz people on their health, and give tours.

 Companies want to cash in on putting thermal scanning everywhere